Constraints on dark matter with future MeV gamma-ray telescopes

 \section{Methods}

-In order to forecast constraints that these instruments may place on dark-matter decay and annihilation, we must determine what decay rates or annihilation cross-sections would generate a photon signal that is statistically distinguishable from background using these instruments as a function of the dark-matter mass.
-Since the parameters of our background models have some uncertainty, we use the Fisher-matrix method introduced in \cite{Edwards_2018}.
+In order to forecast constraints that these instruments may place on dark matter decay and annihilation, we must determine what decay rates or annihilation cross sections would generate a photon signal that is statistically distinguishable from background using these instruments as a function of the dark matter mass.
+Since the parameters of our background models have some uncertainty, we use the Fisher-matrix method described in \cite{Edwards_2018}.
+The Fisher information matrix characterizes the curvature of the likelihood near its maximum, where the likelihood is a function of the parameters governing the signal and background models (a review can be found in the context of cosmology in e.g., Ref.~\cite{albrecht2009findingsjointdarkenergy}).
+Inverting the Fisher matrix yields the covariance matrix for the relevant parameters, and so can be used to forecast the approximate statistical significance of a signal of a given normalization, if the likelihood is approximately Gaussian.
+This method quantifies the degeneracy between the dependence of our observed spectra on the signal and background parameters, allowing us to extract limits on the signal parameters that would be distinguishable from background uncertainty.
 To use this method, we begin by describing models for the signal and background.

-\subsection{Signal Modeling}
+\subsection{Signal modeling}

 The observation targets we consider are the Milky Way Galactic Center, the Draco dwarf galaxy, and the M31 galaxy.
 For each of these targets, we assume the dark matter follows a Navarro-Frenk-White (NFW) density profile \cite{1996ApJ...462..563N}: